aakashjangidme/xylo-flutter/README.md

 # Xylophone 🎹

-## Our Goal

-To learn usage of flutter packages

-## What you will create

-We’re going to make a music app that plays Xylophone sounds.
+A music app that plays Xylophone sounds.

 ## Learnt